 Regular part-time and full-time employees and their families may take advantage of the University's tuition waiver program to work toward a degree or improve their job skills.

 Regular faculty and staff employed for a minimum of 20 hours per week may receive a tuition waiver for up to eight (8) credit hours per semester, a maximum of 16 credit hours per academic year at any University of Alaska campus.

 Spouses and/or dependent children of UA employees are eligible for the tuition waiver.
 Dependent children must be under the age of 24.

 Questions on the tuition waiver should be directed to each local campus.
-Contact information can be found under "how to apply."
+Contact information can be found under "Additional Information."

 Employees may take up to eight (8) credit hours of University course credits per semester, to a maximum of 16 credit hours per academic year without paying tuition.

 The academic year begins in fall, and ends with the summer semester.

 Course fees other than tuition, such as lab, supply or technology fees, student activity or health center fees, and books, etc., are not covered by the tuition waiver and are the student’s responsibility.